mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_prefs_t.rst

 * secondaryPreferred
 * nearest

 Tags are not compatible with ``MONGOC_READ_PRIMARY`` and, in general, only apply when selecting a secondary member of a set for a read operation.
-However, the nearest read mode, when combined with a tag set will select the nearest member that matches the specified tag set, which may be a primary or secondary.
+However, the nearest read mode, when combined with a tag set, will select the nearest member that matches the specified tag set, which may be a primary or secondary.

 Tag sets are represented as a comma-separated list of colon-separated key-value pairs when provided as a connection string, e.g. `dc:ny,rack:1`.